Eric-Chng/psccs/README.md

 ## Non-exhaustive PSCCS optional elements
 * supports repaid diaper or great wolf beastly trousers as pull
 * Cmd f for a comment named `//CLAN VIP CONSULT HANDLING` and modify `//word match for Icawn` to support whatever bot you desire.
-Won't matter if you disable consults
+Cheesefax is added here too.
+Un/Comment what needed.
+Won't matter if you disable consults.

 ## Usage